Onelinerhub/onelinerhub/python-numpy/how-to-reshape-array.md

-# How to reshape array
+# How to reshape Numpy array

 ```python
 import numpy as np